The personal injury lawyers at the Buckfire Law Firm represent victims of bicycle accidents on streets, highways, and roadways.

 - Head and brain trauma, including concussions

 The bar chart above shows the number of deaths from bicyclists in 2017 for each month.
-The number of deaths increase in the summer months and decrease when the winter months start to occur.
+The number of deaths increase in the summer months and decrease beginning winter months.

 - January: 58